 You can find Selina R. Gonzalez on Facebook, Instagram, Goodreads, BookBub, and Amazon.

-I was home schooled through high school (Class of ’11), I’m a Christian, and I’m a quarter Puerto Rican, although I never did learn Spanish despite multiple attempts.
-I’m an advocate for mental health and struggle with depression and anxiety–which is relevant since so many of my characters struggle with their mental health as well.
+I was home schooled through high school.
+I’m a quarter Puerto Rican, although I never did learn Spanish despite multiple attempts.
+I’m an advocate for mental health and have struggled with depression and anxiety–which is relevant since so many of my characters struggle with their mental health as well.
 (You can find some resources if you or a loved one is struggling here.)

 I focused on medieval European history in college, which obviously has impacted what I write.

-I drink a lot of English breakfast tea, have a weakness for Chili’s restaurant (those honey chipotle chicken crispers have me in a choke hold), I’m a low-key collector of swords, crowns, and books, I live with my parents and youngest sister and our Golden Retriever (and my sister’s German Shepherd and rescue mystery mutt are often around on weekdays), and am about as random as this list of facts. 😉 Maybe because I have ADHD.
+I drink a lot of English breakfast tea.
+I’m a serial re-watcher and re-reader (Trollhunters and Business Proposal are comfort shows, and Tara Grayce’s Elven Alliance and H.L.
+Burke’s superhero books are comfort books).
+I’m a low-key collector of swords, crowns, and books.
+I have a tattoo on both forearms.
+I live with my parents and youngest sister and our Golden Retriever (and my sister’s German Shepherd and rescue mystery mutt are often around on weekdays).
+And I’m about as random as these facts. 😉 Maybe because I have ADHD.

-And of course, I write fantasy–primarily romantic (with varying content but always max high PG-13 equivalent or less and a max romance content level of fade-to-black) and with a focus on healthy relationships.
-I’m very tired of alpha-holes, toxic and unhealthy relationships, characters ending up in relationships with a past bully/ab*ser,
+And, of course, I write fantasy–primarily romantic (with varying content but always a max romance content level of fade-to-black) and with a focus on imperfect but healthy relationships between flawed people willing to humbly grow.
+I’m very tired of alpha-hole men, toxic and unhealthy relationships, and characters ending up in relationships with a past bully/ab*ser/the person who murdered their family…

 Other: AI (artificial intelligence) generators

 Why: I do not use or support the use of AI generators such as MidJourney and ChatGPT (as distinct from AI assistance that does not create anything new, such as Grammarly and ProWritingAid or the autofill feature on your phone), especially for commercial (or educational/homework) use.
-There is abundant proof that AI image generators were built on art piracy and often invasion of individuals’ privacy with unapproved scraping of images, that AI image generators often use or directly copy artists’ work, that AI is costing artists and some writers their jobs, and adding to society’s devaluing of artistic creativity, the worth of artistic creations, and contributing to the belief that artists of all kinds from painting to writing to acting don’t deserve to be paid for their labor.
-There is also abundant proof that AI text generators, aside from having similar issues of unauthorized scraping and recreation of copyrighted writing, are often filled with factual inaccuracies and outright fabrications that make them unreliable.
-You are free to disagree and approach these technologies how you want, but this is my stance.
+There is abundant proof that AI generators were built on mass piracy and often an invasion of individuals’ privacy with unapproved scraping, that AI generators often use or directly copy existing work, that AI is costing creators (and those in other fields, too) their jobs/income, and that instant generation of text and visual arts is adding to society’s devaluation of artistic skill and contributing to the belief that creatives don’t deserve to be paid for their labor.
+There is also abundant proof that AI text generators are often filled with factual inaccuracies and outright fabrications.
+AI is contributing to mental degradation, affecting our ability to synethesize information and learn, is the ultimate example of instant gratification culture that devalues work and perseverance, and is worsening the economy and affecting livelihoods.
+Furthermore, research shows that generative AI is harmful to the environment while providing little to no service that can’t be fulfilled in another way, with AI companies even wanting to build dedicated nuclear power plants just to power AI.
+You are free to disagree and approach these technologies how you want, but no generative AI is used (to my knowledge) in my marketing, writing, or book production.